-The Comptroller's, Purchasing, and Planning and Economic Development Departments of the Town provide staff support and office space to the Corporation.
+The Comptroller, Purchasing, and Planning and Economic Development Departments of the Town provide staff support and office space to the Corporation.
 The Corporation has entered into an annual agreement with the Town for reimbursement of these costs.
-The management fee with the Town was \$2,000 for both 2018 and 2017.
+The management fee with the Town was \$2,000 for both 2019 and 2018.